How not to get killed by a tiger?

 It is called a Bengal Tiger because of its large presence in Sunderban National Park in West Bengal in India.
 The tiger is at the top of the food chain and is a tertiary carnivore.
 It is also called the apex predator.

-Sitting at the top of the food pyramid it naturally becomes an indicator species.
+Placed at the top of the food pyramid it naturally becomes an indicator species.
 The animal thrives in forest ecosystems and tall swampy grasslands but not in open scrub and small cropped grasslands.

 For centuries the tiger has been known to kill humans even though man is not a part of its food chain.
 These big cats are called man eaters and often shot dead.
 There are some tigers who kill humans by accident but do not eat them.
 These are called man killers and usually do not repeat the act.

 Hence keeping the above in mind a tiger may be lurking around you when you are in its home.
-On nature trek you should stay away from dense thickets where a tiger could be hiding.
+On nature trek you should stay away from dense thickets where a the predator could be hiding.
 Making noise, keeping a watch on surroundings and keeping close to companions will protect you from an accidental tiger attack in its habitat.

 Bengal Tiger Photo